nancyhild/nmb-ow-doc/actions.md

       - the action failed to initialize for any reason
       - the action exceeded its time limit during the init or run phase
       - the action specified a wrong docker container name
-      - the action did not properly implement the expected [runtime protocol](actions-new.md)
+      - the action did not properly implement the expected [runtime protocol]
-    - *"whisk internal error"*: the system was unable to invoke the action.
   - `statusCode`: A value between 0 and 3 that maps to the activation result, as described by the *status* field:

     | statusCode | status                 |